-Notwithstanding this omission, as detailed in our response to Question 5, the proposed housing requirement is unsound.
+Notwithstanding this omission, for reasons which are explained in our response to Question 5, the proposed housing requirement is unsound.
 It fails to reflect the most recent information which is available on the extent of the housing shortfall arising from the conurbation and, in particular, it fails to acknowledge the important role South Staffordshire must play to support the development needs of the Black Country.